iamShantanu101/riot-k8s/README.md

-# Riot - A CLI application which introduces chaos in Kubernetes cluster with the help of open-source Chaos Engineering tools
+# Riot - A CLI application which introduces chaos in Kubernetes cluster using open-source Chaos Engineering tools

 Riot is a small app written in Go which can be used to add chaos to the kubernetes cluster.